 Like bison, eagles were also once facing the threat of extinction due to hunting and the use of pesticides.
 One of the biggest victims of this eagle purge was the bald eagle.

-People often shot these eagles for fun or their feathers.
-Others, especially farmers and fishermen, considered them a threat to their livelihoods and therefore killed them in large numbers.
+People often shot these eagles for fun or for their feathers.
+Others, especially farmers, and fishermen, considered them a threat to their livelihoods and therefore killed them in large numbers.